-Net cash used in investing activities was \$0.2 million and \$0.3 million in 2018 and 2017, respectively primarily in the purchase of manufacturing, laboratory, and office equipment.
+Net cash used in investing activities was \$0.5 million and \$0.2 million in 2019 and 2018, respectively.
+The majority of cash used in investing activities was for internally manufactured equipment, and the purchase of manufacturing, laboratory and office equipment.